Accommodations for qualified students

 The cost and maintenance of the services of a personal care attendant are the responsibility of the student.
 To determine if a personal care attendant (PCA) is needed, students will need to assess their skills and abilities with their medical provider, vocational rehabilitation counselor, or case manager.

-The OCT is willing to advise students on the recruitment and hiring of PCAs.
+The Center is willing to advise students on the recruitment and hiring of PCAs.
 For example, the office can provide a location for students to interview prospective PCAs and can generate ideas on how to advertise the position on campus.

 Students with disabilities are the employers and set the wages, hours, job duties and conditions for employment.
 As such, students are expected to create their own fliers and applications for the position.